 The Independent Directors are entitled to hold office for a term of 5 years and are not liable to retire by rotation.

-Rana Ranjit Singh, Non-Executive Director and Chairman of the Company retires by rotation at the ensuing 32nd Annual General Meeting of the company and being eligible, offer himself for reappointment.
+Rana Ranjit Singh, Non-Executive Director and Chairman of the Company retires by rotation at the ensuing 33rd Annual General Meeting of the company and being eligible, offer themselves for reappointment.
 Though, such determination of office by retirement and then re-appointment, if approved by the members at the ensuing Annual General Meeting, would not constitute a break in the tenure of service as the Director of the Company.

-None of the Directors of your Company is disqualified under the provisions of Section 164(2)(a) and (b) of the Companies Act, 2013.
 During the period under review, none of the Non- Executive Directors of the Company had any pecuniary relationship or transactions with the Company.
-Further, none of the Non-Executive Directors of the company have any shareholding in the company except Rana Ranjit Singh is having 100 equity shares in the Company.
+Further, none of the Non-Executive Directors of the Company have any shareholding in the company except Rana Ranjit Singh.
+He holds 100 equity shares in the Company.

 The details of the Directors being recommended for appointment/ re-appointment/ Change in designation are contained in the Notice convening the forthcoming Annual General Meeting of the Company.